Employment & Auditions

 OTHER FUNCTIONS

-- Other duties as determined by the Ticket Office Manager and Senior Customer Service Representatives
+• Other duties as determined by the Lighting Manager and Production Manager.

 EDUCATION AND/OR EXPERIENCE